 There’s 100 different types of caulk and silicone products out there.
 Choose the one that best suits your project.
-I use a grout silicone to finish off my tiling jobs (which can be found in the tiling section) and a clear silicone to seal along countertops and the drywall.
+I use a grout silicone (found in the tiling section) to finish off my tiling jobs and a clear silicone to seal along countertops and the drywall.
 They all are used with the same technique- they just react a little bit differently.

 Caulking Tips for a Perfect Finish

 Taping is a great idea until you are comfortable with a caulking gun.
-Just tape both the wall and the baseboard, leaving a small gap for your caulk to go into the seam.
-Smooth it, as in the video, then peel back the tape to see a nice crisp line.
-I stopped taping after the second bedroom in our house because I would have been spending all. day. taping.
-BUT if you’re only doing one room or maybe just one window- taping will help you get a nice straight line.
+Tape both the wall and the baseboard, leaving a small gap for your caulk to go into the seam.
+Smooth it, as in the video, then peel back the tape to see a nice, crisp line.
+I stopped taping after the second bedroom in our house because it is time consuming.
+BUT if you’re only doing one room or maybe just one window, taping will help you get a nice straight line.
 This is helpful in areas that are really visible.

 Your caulking gun will really affect the way you work, especially if you are doing a large space.
 When we first bought one, we bought the cheapest gun we could find but it killed my hand.
-It broke after a couple bedrooms and we upgraded to the second cheapest gun and it has made a world of difference!
-Just keep that in mind when you’re buying.
+It broke after a couple bedrooms and we upgraded to the second cheapest caulking gun and it has made a world of difference!

-The caulk I use takes two hours to dry- that’s if you have a nice thin line.
-I’ve filled gaps that are a bit deeper, so they take longer to dry.
+The caulk I use takes two hours to dry, and that’s if you have a nice thin line.
+Filling gaps that are a bit deep or wide will take longer to dry.
 Make sure your silicone is completely dry before painting to avoid pulling it up.